SpiroCx/puttyCluster/README.md

 ^((?!(MATCH1)|(MATCH2)|(MATCH3)|(MATCH4)|(MATCH5)).)*$
 ```
 So the individual invert flags are ignored, in favour of combining all the title regex's and inverting the result
+* The AutoFocus flag which affects which putty windows the Putty Command buttons send to uses an internal flag ("currentWindow") which is set only by Win-Alt-L/R hotkeys.
+It is not set by clicking on the Putty window using the mouse.
+I played around with some code in the MOUSEMOVE event to try and catch the Putty window being clicked on but no joy so far.

 ### Screenshots